GrzegorzStary/MILESTONE-2/README.md

 ```javascript
 poleArray.push(topPole, bottomPole);
 ```

-### DETAILED EXPLANATION OF COLLISION FUNCTION
+### DETAILED EXPLANATION OF COLLISION FUNCTION !!THIS PART IS OUT OF CI LEARNING SCOPE - I TOOK IT FULLY FROM YOUTUBE TUTORIAL!!

-#### Checks if two objects are overlapping using conditions A A B B collision detection widely used in 2D games.
+#### Checks if two objects are overlapping using conditions A, A, B, B collision detection widely used in 2D games.

 * The function considers two rectangular objects, a (bird) and b (obstacle/pole)